 I tend to side with the underdog.
 There’s still a lot of imbalance in the workplace, and I encourage people at the weaker end of the power dynamic to speak up, defend their position and say no if necessary.

 I love working with people who inspire and energise me.

-Five minutes before the session, I want to feel excited, maybe nervous, full of anticipation that something valuable is about to happen.
+Five minutes before the session, I like to feel excited, even nervous, full of anticipation that something valuable is about to happen.

 wine explorer, sports enthusiast (keen golfer, Tottenham supporter), optimist, life-long learner.